Transition from classical to ultimate melting

 The melting of icebergs or glacial ice into the ocean is not understood on a quantitative level.
 Such an understanding, however, is essential for reliable ocean and climate models and to predict the rise of the sea level.
-Present model predictions for the melting of ice into the ocean are often off by an order of magnitude or even more as compared to recent field measurements \cite{stroeve2007,sutherland2019,buzzard2022}, different models give quite different results \cite{malyarenko2020}, and basal glacier melting into the ocean plays a much more prominent role than previously thought \cite{young2022,larter2022}.
-The lack of understanding is on a fundamental level and one of the grand challenges in environmental fluid dynamics \cite{dauxois2021}; ice melting is a highly complex multi-scale, multi-physics problem, with multi-way coupling and memory effects.
-What considerably contributes to the complexity is that, in general, flow is turbulent around the melting ice, which in itself is already a multi-scale phenomenon.
+A number of issues are identified in literature: The melt rate predictions from present models, which are based on effective thermal diffusivities, are often off by an order of magnitude or even more as compared to recent field measurement \cite{stroeve2007,sutherland2019,buzzard2022}; the inter-model variability is significant \cite{malyarenko2020}; and basal glacier melting into the ocean plays a much more prominent role than previously thought \cite{young2022,larter2022}.The lack of understanding is on a fundamental level and one of the grand challenges in environmental fluid dynamics \cite{dauxois2021}; ice melting is a highly complex multi-scale, multi-physics problem, with multi-way coupling between heat and salt transport, nonlinear buoyancy effects, fluid flow, and an evolving ice-water interface \cite{cenedese2023,hewitt2020,weady2022,rubinstein1971}.
+What contributes to the complexity of that flow is, in many circumstances, turbulence around melting ice \citep{malyarenko2020,cenedese2023}, which in itself is already a multi-scale phenomenon.

 A fundamental understanding of melting processes in turbulent flow is hugely relevant also in various other processes in nature and technology, ranging from metallurgy \cite{met11081297,aboutalebi1995coupled}, food science \cite{mathijssen2023culinary,norton2006computational}, and---in the context of the energy transition---latent thermal energy storage with phase-change materials (PCMs) \cite{vogel2019,li2019review,jouhara2020}.
 The latter is receiving recent industrial interest as it allows for the temporal mismatch between energy demand and supply to be mitigated, e.g. enabling the storage of the highly fluctuating solar or wind power in latent heat, and its later release when needed.